Skip to main content

 Start building your UI in Rocket

-You can design pages, components, and workflows without changing the database.
+You can now design pages and components without touching the database.

-Success check: Your Rocket app displays live data from your shared Supabase database.
+Success check: Your app shows live data from your Supabase project.

 Troubleshooting